tenfinney/dao/CONTRIBUTE.md

 -
   1. Introduce yourself in the [Public Telegram Dev Chat](#linkneeded) and the Keybase Public Community
   1. Ask questions.
 While we try to document this process, there might be other things that need clarification.
   1. Suggest improvements and project strategies we could consider.
-Make sure you reach the right Point of Contact who finds that suggestion relevant and can help you implementing
+Make sure you reach out to the right Point of Contact who finds that suggestion relevant and can help you implementing
-.

 # Cotributing FAQs